rhtm02/Bootstrap-Your-Emotion-Latent/README.md

-# (ECCV 2022 Accepted) The 4th Workshop and Competition on Affective Behavior Analysis in-the-wild (ABAW), will be held in conjunction with the European Conference on Computer Vision (ECCV), 2022.
+# (ECCV Workshop 2022 Accepted) The 4th Workshop and Competition on Affective Behavior Analysis in-the-wild (ABAW), will be held in conjunction with the European Conference on Computer Vision (ECCV), 2022.

 ## Team : IMLAB